bigscience-workshop/petals/README.md

     learningathome/petals:main python -m petals.cli.run_server bigscience/bloom-petals
 ```

-You can also serve [BLOOMZ](https://huggingface.co/bigscience/bloomz), a version of BLOOM fine-tuned to follow human instructions in the zero-shot regime — just replace `bloom-petals` with `bloomz-petals`.
+You can also host [BLOOMZ](https://huggingface.co/bigscience/bloomz), a version of BLOOM fine-tuned to follow human instructions in the zero-shot regime — just replace `bloom-petals` with `bloomz-petals`.

 🔒 This does not allow others to run custom code on your computer.
 Learn more about security [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).